icon-project/t-bears/README.md

 **Description**

-Get SCORE's APIs using given SCORE address.
+Get list of APIs that the given SCORE provides.

 **Usage**